parmesean118/Project-4JD-UI/README.md

 Note: The only prerequisite before testing is that you make sure you have a Windows 10 PC.
 Otherwise, the bug report will be completely ignored (So, don't do it if you have mobile device).

-At the moment, only the following can be done:
+At the moment, you can:
 - Test and report bugs.
--

 You can't:
 - Redistribute the master (current) version to other pages.